Best WMS Software for Small Businesses in the USA in 2026

 - Integrations with e-commerce platforms, marketplaces, carriers, and other business systems.

-- Custom API integration options for complex or non-standard fulfillment workflows.
+- Custom integration options for more complex fulfillment workflows.

-- Best for: Growing 3PLs, e-commerce fulfillment providers, and businesses managing multiple sales channels in the US region.
+Best for: Growing 3PLs, e-commerce fulfillment providers, and businesses managing multi-client warehouse operations.

-2. Fishbowl: Best for QuickBooks-Based Inventory and Warehouse Management
+2. Fishbowl: Best for QuickBooks-Based Inventory and Warehouse Operations

-Fishbowl is a strong option for businesses that rely on QuickBooks and need inventory, warehouse, order, and light manufacturing management in one system.
-Fishbowl’s QuickBooks integration helps connect inventory activity with accounting workflows, including purchase orders, sales orders, inventory adjustments, and manufacturing updates.
+Fishbowl is a strong option for businesses that rely on QuickBooks and need inventory, warehouse, order, and manufacturing management in one system.
+Its QuickBooks integration helps connect warehouse activity with accounting workflows while supporting receiving, location management, barcode scanning, picking, packing, shipping, and cycle counting.

 Key Features:

-- QuickBooks Desktop and QuickBooks Online integration for inventory and accounting workflows.
+- QuickBooks integration for inventory and accounting workflows.

 - Inventory tracking, order fulfillment, warehouse management, purchase orders, sales orders, and manufacturing support.